trigaten/Learn_Prompting/docs/Images/intro.md

 and often lack good accuracy metrics.
 However, fear not, as the image prompting community(@parsons2022dalleprompt) has made great discoveries about how to prompt various image models(@rombach2021highresolution)(@ramesh2022hierarchical).

-This guide does not currently cover image prompting tecniques; instead, I provide an example of the end-to-end process below, along with some great resources to get started.
+This guide has been updated to cover many image prompting tecniques.
+Additionally, we provide an example of the end-to-end process below, along with some great resources to get started.

 ## Example